alondmnt/joplin-plugin-tag-navigator/README.md

 }
 ```

-This example uses the default DNF mode to search for paragraphs that have both `#artist` AND `#album` tags, OR paragraphs with `#single` tag, then filters results containing "rock" anywhere in the text, and displays them in a table sorted by year (ascending) then by artist (descending).
+This example uses DNF mode (no `mode` field, so saved queries default to `"dnf"`) to search for paragraphs that have both `#artist` AND `#album` tags, OR paragraphs with `#single` tag, then filters results containing "rock" anywhere in the text, and displays them in a table sorted by year (ascending) then by artist (descending).
 The `country` column header is renamed to "Country of Origin".

 </details>